chen-yingfa/chen-yingfa.github.io/source/_posts/infinitebench.md

 In contrast, state-space models and models with linear attention can learn to automatically choose what information retain about the past, which more closely resembles how humans memorize, and provides a smoother curve of forgettance (which is likely beneficial because a blurry remembrance is much better than complete forgettal).
 I firmly believe that this is the right direction to go.
 We are very likely to see a surge of LLMs with $O(1)$ inference cost in the upcoming five years, and this can drastically reduce the computational costs and increase their applicability in real-world applications.

+By now, some poeple are urgent to say that "but recurrent models are much weaker than transformers".
+The thing is, most of such comparison are done in settings where the input does not exceed the context window of the transformer models.
+In other words, we only evaluate transformers on cases where it has perfect memory.
+In fact, I believe that within the context windows of a transformer model, it should be the upper bounds for the performance of recurrent models, which holds a lossful compression of the window.

 Another thing to note is that, I have noticed that people like to align the parameter count of different LLMs during comparison, but for models with different architecture, this is a bad practice.
-In practice, we likely care more about the cost of maintenance, the speed of inference or training, and memory usage, etc. For instance, RetNet's training throughput is actually faster than a transformer with Flash-Attention.
+In practice, we likely care more about the cost of maintenance, the speed of inference or training, and memory usage, etc. For instance, [RetNet](https://arxiv.org/abs/2307.08621)'s training throughput is actually faster than a transformer with [Flash-Attention](https://github.com/Dao-AILab/flash-attention).
 Imagine how fast RetNet + Flash-Attention can be.
 For applications, if a model is 10x faster than ChatGPT, but just slightly underperforms it, it is very likely that I will choose that over ChatGPT.

 ## Additional Notes